Digvesh Rathi

-Digvesh Singh Rathi (born 15 December 1999) is an Indian cricketer.
-Rathi is known for his notebook celebration after taking every wicket.
+Digvesh Singh Rathi (born 15 December 1999) is an Indian cricketer, who plays as a leg break bowler.
 He plays for Delhi in domestic cricket and Lucknow Super Giants in the Indian Premier League.

 Career

 Rathi made his Twenty20 career debut on 29 November 2024, in the 2024-25 Syed Mushtaq Ali Trophy.

 IPL

-Rathi was bought by Lucknow Super Giants for ₹30 lakh in the 2025 IPL Super Auction.
+Rathi was signed up by Lucknow Super Giants for ₹30 lakh in the auction.
 He made his IPL debut for the Lucknow Super Giants in a match against Delhi Capitals.
 Bowling his third delivery in the IPL, he got the wicket of Delhi Capitals captain Axar Patel.